DanGOTO100/AWS-KMS-Workshop/Working-with-CMKs.md

 ----

-## Generate CMK with your own key material
+## Generate CMKs with your own key material

 With AWS KMS you can import your own key material to create a CMK.
 In order to do so, a special wrapping is needed to upload your key material to AWS KMS.
 See more details in [this part of the KMS documentation](https://docs.aws.amazon.com/kms/latest/developerguide/importing-keys.html).
 In this section we are going to generate a CMK importing our own key material.